The 1886 Roanoke River Lighthouse in Edenton (History and How to Visit!)

 The 1886 Roanoke River Lighthouse (History and Background)

-Roanoke River Lighthouse
+Roanoke River Lighthouse suspended over the water

-The 1886 Roanoke River Lighthouse that we know today was completed in 1887 after fire and ice damaged its predecessor.
-The lighthouse also originally stood at the entrance of the Roanoke River in the Albemarle Sound, across from its current location.
+The lighthouse in Edenton, NC, also originally stood at the entrance of the Roanoke River in the Albemarle Sound, across from its current location.

-It was commissioned from 1887 to 1941 when it was then deactivated and abandoned by the Coast Guard.
+It was commissioned from 1887 to 1941, when it was then deactivated and abandoned by the Coast Guard.
 The lighthouse sat vacant for more than 15 years before it was sold to Elijah Tate, a former employee.

 He then sold it to Emmet Wiggins, who was a World War II Navy Engineer Captain.
-Wiggins achieved the impossible by transporting the lighthouse to Filbert’s Creek.
+Wiggins achieved the impossible by transporting the lighthouse to Filbertโ€™s Creek.

-The lighthouse remained a private residence for the next 40 years until the Edenton Historical Commission acquired it in 2007.
+The Edenton NC lighthouse remained a private residence for the next 40 years until the Edenton Historical Commission acquired it in 2007.
 Since then, the EHC has moved the lighthouse to where it currently sits by the waterfront and has begun to restore it.

 Read More: The Most Interesting Historic Towns in North Carolina